cityofaustin/atd-migration-testing/notes.md

 ### ZENHUB
-- estimate // need to set
+- estimate // done
-- epic // need to create
+- epic // good to go except missing issues derp
-- dependency // need to create
+- dependency // good to go except missing
 - pipeline // need to set
 - release // need to set

+### PRELAUNCH CHECKLIST
+- destination repo correct
+- destination repo_id correct
+- destination workspace correct
+- assignments enabled
+- test code removed from pipeline setter
+- update source github issues enabled

+download open atd-data-tech issues then they'll be included in the processing set their new_github_issue number to their issue number do not create/update/comment any of them?